Skip to content

 };

-// Clone (copy) of obj1 using the spread operator
+// clone (copy) of obj1 with the spread operator

 const obj2 = { ...obj1 }